 The State has asked to note that “FoodShare Wisconsin” was formerly known as “FoodStamps”.
 This name change was made to put greater emphasis on the value of benefits for better nutrition and good health, reflect the fact that these benefits are no longer in the form of “stamps”, and to reduce the stigma associated with the program for both clients and the general public.
 The USDA currently refers to this benefit as SNAP-Supplemental Nutrition Assistance Program.

 The FoodShare program provides health and nutrition information, and a debit card benefit to supplement the food purchases of eligible low-income individuals and families.

 Fraud Referral and Liaison

-Referrals for investigation of suspected fraud or abuse of Food Stamp, Medicaid, Child Care Assistance, or Wisconsin Works (W-2) programs.
+Referrals for investigation of suspected fraud or abuse of Food Stamp, Medicaid and Child Care Assistance.